An Inside Look at the DRW Linux Services Team

 In many ways, being a Linux Engineer can look a lot like being a contractor that’s responsible for paving a racetrack.
 But this is no ordinary paving job: the track has to be glass smooth, perfectly banked, meet the drivers’ needs for corners and straights, and you have a very specific and narrow window of time in which you can pave the surface.
 There’s no way you can accomplish this task without a high level of automation and a deep understanding of what the end user’s needs are.
 The opposing constraints of a high-quality job done in a narrow window of time and the ability to conceptualize a problem space at a high level while having a very deep technical understanding are what keep this job consistently interesting.
 Being a Linux Engineer at DRW isn’t anything like being stuck on the break/fix hamster wheel that systems administrators fall into; it’s a real engineering job that requires a consistent, disciplined, creative, and thoughtful approach to complex problems.

 It’s no mystery that no matter how interesting the challenges, it’s the people you work with that make or break your experience.
 Not only does everyone on the Linux Services Team constantly challenge each other to up their game with coding solutions to problems, but we also believe in providing the team with the resources to do so.
 We’ve always got each other’s back and I know that no matter what, I can count on my colleagues to give me a hand.
 Additionally, we have a management chain that works to enable people to be constantly growing and it’s a winning and highly satisfying combination.
 And finally, everyone on the team approaches the work with a perspective of humbleness and humor that really makes work enjoyable.
-One of the hardest parts of working remotely over the last six months is that I really miss being around everyone else on the team.
-Hopefully, given my propensity for dad jokes, they feel the same.
+One of the harder parts of working remotely due to the pandemic was that I missed the group dynamic and being around the team.
+Hopefully, given my propensity for dad jokes, they felt the same.

 One of the great things about DRW’s culture is the willingness to use the right tool for the job and to explore how new and different technologies can help us succeed in the markets.
 Many of the tools we use for managing systems that reside on physical hardware, Ansible and Python primarily, are widely used by other firms in the market, but we also have our own on-premises Kubernetes cluster because it fits the needs for certain users applications best.
 The diversity of tools in our toolbox and the evaluation of new and (possibly better) tools means that this is a job where I can constantly keep growing.
 This is the sort of job where I look forward to Mondays because it’s incredibly engaging and interesting.
 I am always learning.